MontiCore/sequence-diagram/README.md

 ### Checking Context Conditions
 For checking context conditions, the `-c,--coco <arg>` option can be used.
-Using the option without any arguments checks whether the model satisfies all context conditions.
+Using this option without any arguments checks whether the model satisfies all context conditions.

 If you are only interested in checking whether a model only satisfies a subset of the context conditions or want to explicate that all context conditions shoud be checked, you can do this by additionally providing one of the three